petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 ```bash
 $ sudo update-initramfs -uk all
 ```
-This ensures the changes take effect and the driver is properly blacklisted.
+This command ensures the changes take effect and the driver is properly blacklisted.
 #### 4.8 Reboot

-After restarting the virtual machine, the default **amdgpu driver** in Ubuntu Linux distributions shouldn't load because we previously blacklisted it.
-To confirm that the driver is not loaded, use the following command:
+After you restart the virtual machine, the default **amdgpu driver** in Ubuntu Linux distributions shouldn't load because it was previously blacklisted..
+To confirm that the driver isn't loaded, use the following command:

 ```bash
 lsmod | grep amdgpu